CounterpartyXCP/Website/src/content/marketplaces/marketplaces.md

       Firemints.xyz facilitates the trading of Counterparty assets through atomic swaps, a technology that allows decentralized and risk-free transactions without third-party involvement.
-The platform supports a wide range of assets, including XCP tokens, SOG cards, RarePepes, Firemints and Stamps, offering a and secure option for users.
+The platform supports a wide range of assets, including XCP tokens, SOG cards, RarePepes, Fairmints and Stamps, offering a and secure option for users.
     link: 'https://firemints.xyz'
-    logo: /images/marketplace/fire.svg
+    logo: /images/marketplaces/firemints.svg

 ---